tudududu/json_tools/python/readMe/README.md

   Use `--no-generation-meta` to suppress all of the above for reproducible snapshots.

 * A `CHANGELOG.md` file tracks recent changes; `lastChangeId` references its latest heading.
+  In this repository the Python-specific changelog resides at `python/readMe/CHANGELOG.md`.
+  The converter’s `--converter-version auto` first looks for a repo-root `CHANGELOG.md`, then falls back to `python/readMe/CHANGELOG.md`.

 ### CHANGELOG Auto-Bump Helper